Visual Cognition Research Lab

 He received a B.A. in Psychology from Concordia University (Montreal, QC), followed by a Ph.D. in Psychology from McGill University (Montreal, QC) in 2001.
 Prior to joining the faculty at University of Ottawa, he was a research assistant at the Jewish General Hospital in Montreal, an FCAR post-doctoral fellow in the Psychology Department of Dalhousie University, and an NSERC Visiting Research Fellow at the Canadian National Research Council in Ottawa.

-His research interests span the areas of perception and cognition, with particular emphasis on understanding how low level information from early parts of the brain's visual system is used by downstream parts in accomplishing complex tasks such as face and object recognition.
-He also does work on the effects of aging and various psychopathologies (Social Anxiety, Schizophrenia, PTSD) on these processes.
+His research interests span the areas of perception and cognition, with particular emphasis on understanding face processing.
+He also does work on the effects of aging and various psychopathologies (Social Anxiety, Schizophrenia, PTSD) on visual cognition.
 He uses a wide range of tools in his work, including psychophysical methods, electrophysiology (ERP/EEG/EMG), eye-tracking, simulated environments, and meta-analysis.

 Graduate Students